frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - Do not expose the unit to moisture, direct sunlight, or heat sources.
 - Avoid placing heavy objects on the power cable.

+> [!WARNING]
-> Warning: Using third-party power supplies may cause permanent damage to the unit or create electrical hazards.
+> > Warning: Using third-party power supplies may cause permanent damage to the unit or create electrical hazards.

 ### Handling and Placement
 - Operate the unit on a stable surface with adequate ventilation.